hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 List<Employee> employees = this.employeeDAO.select(example);
 ```

-Basic row ordering can also be specified, as in:
+#### Basic Ordering

+This method has a second variation that can specify a basic row ordering by adding one or more column ordering parameters, as in:

 ```java
 Employee example = new Employee();